AlphaKeks/SchnoseBot/README.md

 # SchnoseBot

-discord.js bot for CS:GO KZ commands
+Discord Bot written in Rust with the Serenity framework for CS:GO KZ Commands

 ## Dev setup